adriancooney/console.snapshot/README.md

 ## Usage
 ### console.snapshot( _&lt;canvas&gt;_ )
-`console.snapshot` takes in a `HTMLCanvasElement`, base64 encodes it using `toDataURL` and then outputs it to the canvas using `canvas.image`.
+`console.snapshot` takes in a `HTMLCanvasElement`, base64 encodes it using `toDataURL` and then outputs it to the canvas using `console.image`.

 ```js
 var canvas = document.createElement("canvas"),